Jade City (novel): Jade City

 Later, under cover of darkness, Bero visits Lan's grave.
 He is still looking for jade, and in the former Pillar's coffin there is a generous supply.

 Reception and awards

 Publishers Weekly called the novel "an engaging blend of crime drama and Asian martial arts film tropes."
 A starred review from Library Journal stated that the novel "mixes bold martial-arts action and vivid worldbuilding.
 The result is terrific."

 A review for Kirkus described Kekon as "an analog of mid-20th-century Hong Kong" and also stated that several elements of the story lean heavily on The Godfather.
 The same review notes that the novel has "its own story to tell; an intriguing confluence of history, culture, and biology shapes both the characters and their fates."
-Writing for Tor.com, Liz Bourke states that the novel "feels as though it mixes The Legend of Korra with Gangs of New York and a generous helping of Hong Kong action cinema."
-Bourke praised the detailed worldbuilding of Kekon as well as the well-developed characters.
+Writing for Tor.com, Liz Bourke stated that the novel "feels as though it mixes The Legend of Korra with Gangs of New York and a generous helping of Hong Kong action cinema".
+Bourke praised the detailed world-building of Kekon as well as the well-developed characters.